Constructions of new matroids and designs over GF(q): -PMD's and Subspace Designs

-It is straightforward to verify that the supplementary design ${\mathcal D}'$ of $\mathcal{D}$ has parameters as given in (2) and that the dual design of $\mathcal{D}'$ has parameters as given in (3).
+It is straightforward to verify that the supplementary design ${\mathcal D}'$ of $\mathcal{D}$ has parameters as given in (2), that the dual design of $\mathcal{D}'$ has parameters as given in (3), and that the dual design of $\mathcal{D}$ has parameters as given in (4).
 Clearly, the parameters of (1)-(3) are admissable or not admissable simultaneously.
 Therefore we need only check for admissability of one parameter set.
 To this end we only consider the parameters in (3).
 Note that these parameters are admissable if and only if $\lambda_2=\lambda$, $\lambda_1$ and $\lambda_0$ (the number of blocks of the design) are all non negative integers.
 From Lemma the \ref{intersection_numbers}, the intersection number $\lambda_1$ corresponding to the parameters $2$-$(n,n-4,\lambda=\qbin{n-3}{3}{q};q)$ of (3) is

 If $n\equiv 0,1,3,4 \mod 6$ such that $n>6$, we see that $\lambda,\lambda_{1}$ are positive integers and hence the parameters of (3) are admissable.
 Conversely, assume that the parameters of (3) are admissable.
 Then in particular $\lambda_1$ is an integer, which holds if and only if either